Many clever tricks are mentioned on my other pages, especially Solutions found on alt.msdos.batch

 ECHO To repeat this test run use the following command: pushd "%_LCSROOT%\dev\server\eps\CollaborationApi\utest\OotyTests\" & runall /run=x& popd

-SET /A to work with really large numbers?I want to submit these scripts/subroutines for the world to use, it allows one to multiply two numbers that are much larger than the limitations of
+to work with really large numbers?I want to submit these scripts/subroutines for the world to use, it allows one to multiply two numbers that are much larger than the limitations of

-SET /A.
+SET /A

 I don't know if I have plans to create more math related subroutines, but it seemed to be a necessity to do math in batch and not have to use some third party tool or another script language.The point of Multiply.cmd and IsLarger.cmd is to work with number beyond the command lines ability.